ste163/lexicon_fullstack/README.md

 Instructions for setting up the backend and frontend for furthering Lexicon's development
 - Will need a Firebase account and API key
 - Merriam-Webster's Collegiate Thesaurus API key
+- Need instructions on what files to place them in